Our Apparatus

 (2000 Pierce Quantum)

 Built in 2000 by Pierce Manufacturing in Aplleton, Wisconsin, this Quint cost $485,000 and is an excellent example of firefighting apparatus.
-Normally, it is our on-duty crew at Station #2 that staffs this truck 24 hours a day.
 It's 75' aerial ladder can support up to 500 pounds at it's tip while flowing 1000 gallons of water per minute.
 It was carefully designed by our own Middletown Fire Protection District personnel to fit the needs of our growing district for years to come.
+It is normally staffed 24 hours a day with 4 firefighters at our Station #2.

 Equipment includes: 1500 GPM Hale Fire Pump, Foam-Pro System with a 20-gallon on-board foam tank, a 400-gallon water tank, 136' of ground ladders, 800' 5-inch hose, 600' 3-inch hose, 850' 1 3/4 hose, 2 electric cord reels, Genesis Hydraulic Rescue Tools, an AED (Automatic External Defibrillator), Survivair SCBAs, 10 KW Hydraulic Generator, Medical supplies, PPV Fan, and a vent saw.